jsoma/tabletop/README.md

 # Notes

-## The time Google broke Tabletop

-**This shouldn't be an issue any more, but just in case...**

-If you're signed in to Google, and your session expires, Google requires you to sign in to view published spreadsheets (it's a bug!).
-We work around this by using CORS to make requests when we can, which [most browsers support](http://caniuse.com/cors).
-If you still run into trouble you can use a proxy like [Flatware](https://github.com/jsoma/flatware) or [table-service](https://github.com/martinburch/table-service) (or your own proxying solution).

 ## Strange behavior

 **Empty tables are trouble.** We can't get column names from them (c'mon, Google!), so don't be too confused when a table with 0 rows is coming back with an empty `.column_names` or your code starts throwing weird errors when processing the results.